Click on each step to get you on your way to becoming a school-based apprentice or trainee.

-See your school’s career counsellor or VET Coordinator for more information.
+See your school’s career counselor or VET Coordinator for more information.

 Now is the time to unashamedly ask your friends, relatives, parents and all of your parents’ friends to put in a good word for you and ask around about placements.
 Just like with jobs, you’re more likely to get a foot in the door from someone who is already in the room.

 (not just an email but a typed letter posted through the mail)